cloudfoundry/bosh-softlayer-cpi-release/Godeps/_workspace/src/github.com/mattn/go-sqlite3/README.md

 * Want to build go-sqlite3 with libsqlite3 on my linux.

     Use `go build --tags "libsqlite3 linux"`

-* Want to build go-sqlite3 with icu extension.

-   Use `go build --tags "icu"`

 * Can't build go-sqlite3 on windows 64bit.